 Paco Dos Duques de Braganca

-From the fortress ruins we made our way to the palace, Paco Dos Duques de Braganca, built in the 15th century.
-Many of the rooms have been renovated to give visitors a feel for the original.
-The palace was built by D. Alfonso, the illegitimate son of D. Joao I, the 8th Count of Barcelos.
-Ya just gotta love the sordid tales of history.
-When we were in Lisbon visiting the coaches museum, there was a coach made especially for the illegitimate children of a royal.
+We made our way to the palace, Paco Dos Duques de Braganca.
+It was built in the 15th century, and many of the rooms have been renovated to give visitors a feel for the original.
+The palace was built by D Alfonso who was the illegitimate son of D. Joao I, the 8th Count of Barcelos.

 Guimaraes